Parker Guitars: History

 The first model launched by Parker was the Fly in 1993.
 Designed by Ken Parker and Larry Fishman, this model was unique for its use of composite materials and light weight.
 The guitar's combination of traditional magnetic pickups and piezo-electrics in the bridge allowed players to achieve both electric and acoustic tones.
-Perhaps most significant to the guitar’s design is the almost complete absence of a neck heel to permit greater ease of access to the uppermost frets.
+Perhaps most significant to the guitar's design is the almost complete absence of a neck heel to permit greater ease of access to the uppermost frets.

 Parker guitars were characterized as thin and ultra-lightweight instruments; they were generally made from lighter woods like poplar, basswood, and spruce, although there were maple and mahogany Fly models.
 They had composite materials (resin, epoxy and carbon glass skin) to reinforce a thin carved body and neck.
 Fingerboards were composite and use stainless steel frets.
 Electronics include the integrated use of coil split humbuckers, single coil and piezo pickups with active circuitry.
 The proprietary vibrato bridge used a unique flat steel spring which helped the guitar to maintain the pitch.
 The vibrato had three settings; bend down only, full floating and locked.

 In October 2002, Parker initiated the first production run of the Fly bass guitar, in both 4-string and 5-string versions.
 The 5-strings were noted for their ease of use for 4-string players, both with respect to weight and string spacing.
 Parker 4-string basses produced in the original factory in Wilmington, MA shipped in 2003 and had seven-digit serial numbers using the same formula for dating as the original NiteFly guitars while 5-string basses were shipped first and had six-digit numbers that begin with 092 reflecting the 2002 manufacturing.
 Basses made by U.S. Music Corporation used the same seven-digit formula continuing the 4-string serial number and dating.
 As with other Parker guitars, they offered both magnetic and piezoelectric pickups, with the ability to blend the two.
-The Fly Bass was discontinued in 2008 and Parker currently offers 4 and 5 string basses with the newer MaxxFly shape.
+The Fly Bass was discontinued in 2008 and Parker offered 4- and 5-string basses with the newer MaxxFly shape.